-Corporate rates are special rates offered by car rental companies, airlines, hotels, and/or other travel providers to special groups of people.
+Corporate rates are special rates offered by car rental companies, airlines, hotels, and/or other travel providers to special groups of people, usually larger corporations.

+Corporate rates typically start at 10 percent off the regularly published rate (or rack rates) for hotels and airlines.
 In exchange for the agreed discount, the hotel gains more regular and potentially loyal customers, as well as potential referral business.
-Of course, corporate rate discounts can go far beyond the basic ten percent starting point.
+Of course, corporate rate discounts can go far beyond the basic ten percent starting point, especially if your employer negotiates a larger discount.

 Corporate Hotel Rates